Device Hardware

 Apple MacBooks are very popular with students and whilst they're typically more expensive as a whole, they tend to last longer and have good ongoing support from Apple.

-For information about buying new, click on the 'Purchase New' link below.
+For information about buying new, click on the 'Purchase a Device' link below.

 Whether or not you already have spare device or if it's a new purchase, it is highly recommended that your daughter is part of the selection process as she will be the one to rely on this device for many years.
 It will be carried to School and used every day.